Explore answers to some Frequently Asked Questions (FAQs) about marking Holocaust Memorial Day by clicking on the questions below.

 HMDT is a registered charity (charity number: 1109348).
 You can make a one-off or monthly donation to support our work here.
 Donations can be made online, by post of by bank transfer.
 To find out more about how to leave a legacy to HMDT in your will, please click here.

-Our work has been funded by the Ministry for Housing, Communities and Local Government since 2007.
+Our work has been funded by the Department for Levelling Up, Housing and Communities (previously Ministry for Housing, Communities and Local Government) since 2007.
 Since 2019, HMDT has benefited from additional funding which has enabled us to expand the scope and reach of our work throughout the UK.
 Support has come from regional governments, trusts and foundations and individual supporters.
 HMDT’s Registered Charity Number is 1109348.